Sandstone

 An outcrop of sandstone on the eastern coast of Scotland.
 Hematite is again responsible for the reddish coloration.

-Poorly sorted lithic sandstone (graywacke) from Scotland.
+Poorly sorted lithic rock (graywacke) from Scotland.
 The width of the sample is 8 cm.

 Sandstone is a rock type which has many uses.
-Strongly cemented sandstone is used as a building material all over the world where sandstone is readily available.
-Sandstone is often used in house building and fireplaces.
+Strongly cemented rocks are used as a building material all over the world where the material is readily available.
+Sandstone is often used in construction.

 Special types of crushed sandstones are used in agriculture as a soil conditioners (lime sand) or fertilizer (glauconite sand).
 Chemical industry uses sandstone because it is very resistant to most acids (however, this is true if the sand is really almost pure quartz sand).
-Last, but not least, sandstone, because it is porous, is by far the most important reservoir rock of ground water and hydrocarbons (crude oil and natural gas).
+Because the rock is porous, it is by far the most important reservoir rock of ground water and hydrocarbons (crude oil and natural gas).

 Glauconite is a green silicate mineral that usually occurs in marine sandstones and gives them greenish color.
 Glauconite sand may be used as a fertilizer.
-This sample of glauconite sandstone (greenbed) is from Estonia.
+This sample of greenbed is from Estonia.
 The width of the sample is 5 cm.

 References